PancakesForRent/js-etchsketch/README.md

 **Issues:**
-- Weird flex behavior when box grid is 90x90 or greater
+- Weird flex behavior for some grid sizes
 - Could be due to the width and height calculation of the boxes